 Here’s an idea?
 Use a Murphy bed to hide the beds in your dorm room.
 You’ll have the room you need and “making the bed” takes one little push and the mess is hidden away!

 A room can be quite clever in hiding the fact that behind the desk and wall is actually the rooms bed.
 It’s hiding in the wall and no one who came in would be the wiser until it’s lights out, but even when the beds pulled down it still looks good in the room!

 If your space is limited why not go a little wild and make the room yours by using a bold or bright color?
 There’s nothing like claiming your space by using color and setting whatever mood it is you desire.

-The dorm below was very bold with it’s deep blue on the walls and the contrast of orange makes it feel youthful, bright, and invigorating.
+You can design a dorm room that is very bold with it’s deep blue on the walls and the contrast of orange makes it feel youthful, bright, and invigorating.
 While the room is smaller it certainly doesn’t lake personality.
 When you walk in here you get a good idea of what the owner is like.

-The orange and white contrast in this room creates a feminine air.
-It’s utilizing it’s small space nicely and using the two different colors to create a division in the room, but a very strong feminine energy is also present.
+Or, use an orange and white contrast for a feminine air.
+It’s uses the small space nicely with two different colors to create a division in the room, but a very strong feminine energy is also present.

 Use Two Beds